Tiber: Sources

 The source of the Tiber consists of two springs 10 m away from each other on Mount Fumaiolo.
-These springs are called le Vene.
+These springs are called Le Vene.
 The springs are in a beech forest 1268 m above sea level.
 During the 1930s, Benito Mussolini had an antique marble Roman column built at the point where the river rises, inscribed QUI NASCE IL FIUME SACRO AI DESTINI DI ROMA ("Here is born the river / sacred to the destinies of Rome").
 An eagle is on the top of the column, part of its fascist symbolism.
-The first miles of the Tiber run through Valtiberina before entering Umbria.
+The first kilometres of the Tiber run through Valtiberina before entering Umbria.

 Etymology

-The genesis of the name Tiber probably was pre-Latin, like the Roman name of Tibur (modern Tivoli), and may be specifically Italic in origin.
+The genesis of the name Tiber probably was pre-Latin, like the Roman name of Tibur (modern Tivoli), and may be Italic in origin.
 The same root is found in the Latin praenomen Tiberius.
 Also, Etruscan variants of this praenomen are in Thefarie (borrowed from Faliscan *Tiferios, lit. '(He) from the Tiber' < *Tiferis 'Tiber') and Teperie (via the Latin hydronym Tiber).

-Legendary king Tiberinus, ninth in the king-list of Alba Longa, was said to have drowned in the River Albula, which was afterward called Tiberis.
+Legendary king Tiberinus, ninth in the king-list of Alba Longa, was said to have drowned in the River Albula, which was afterwards called Tiberis.
 The myth may have explained a memory of an earlier, perhaps pre-Indo-European name for the river, "white" (alba) with sediment, or "from the mountains" from pre-Indo-European word "alba, albion" mount, elevated area.
 Tiberis/Tifernus may be a pre-Indo-European substrate word related to Aegean tifos "still water", Greek phytonym τύφη a kind of swamp and river bank weed (Typha angustifolia), Iberian hydronyms Tibilis, Tebro and Numidian Aquae Tibilitanae.
 Yet another etymology is from *dubri-, water, considered by Alessio as Sicel, whence the form Θύβρις later Tiberis.
 This root *dubri- is widespread in Western Europe e.g. Dover, Portus Dubris.